centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-digi-sarian-snmp.md

 ### SNMP Configuration

-To use this pack, the SNMP service must be properly configured on your **Digi Sarian** equipment.
+The SNMP agent must be configured and activated on the host.
+Please refer to the official documentation from the manufacturer/publisher.

 ### Network flow

 The target resource must be reachable from the Centreon poller on the UDP/161 SNMP port.

 ## Installing the monitoring connector